The Five Problems of Irreversibility: The Five Problems of Irreversibility

-The connection between the behaviour of the individual particles and the dynamics of the macroscopic system it consists of is studied in \textit{statistical mechanics}.
-In the framework of Gibbs\footnote{An alternative is the Boltzmann framework, where only a single system is considered.
-See \citetbjps{Frigg2008} for a discussion of this approach and for a comparison.}, one studies many-particle systems using \textit{ensembles}.
+In the framework of Gibbs, one studies many-particle systems using \textit{ensembles}.
 These are hypothetical sets of infinitely many copies of the system which evolve according to the same laws, but with different initial conditions.
-One then introduces a probability density that for each point in phase space, i.e., for each microscopic state, gives the probability that a system that is randomly chosen from the ensemble is in this state (see \citetbjps[pp. 153-154]{Frigg2008} and \citetbjps[pp. 3-4]{FriggW2020}).
+One then introduces a probability density that for each point in phase space, i.e., for each microscopic state, gives the probability that a system that is randomly chosen from the ensemble is in this state (see \citet{Frigg2008} and \citet[p.
+107]{FriggW2020}).
 It is helpful to think of this probability density as a fluid.
-In this framework, the entropy can then be given a microscopic definition as a function of the density - intuitively, it measures (the logarithm of) the volume of the fluid.
+In this framework, the entropy can then be given a microscopic definition as a function of the density - intuitively, it measures the volume of the fluid.
 The problem is now that one can easily prove using Hamilton's equations that the volume of this \ZT{fluid} is constant, a result known as \textit{Liouville's theorem}.
 This implies, of course, that the entropy is also constant - in conflict with thermodynamics, which demands that it increases during the approach to equilibrium.
+In the equilibrium state, one has a stationary phase-space distribution that maximizes the Gibbs entropy.

-In physics, this problem has not gone unnoticed, and is routinely solved through a procedure known as \textit{coarse-graining}, which has originally been suggested by \citetbjps{Gibbs1902} (see also \citetbjps[pp. 3-5]{Robertson2018}).
+In physics, this problem has not gone unnoticed, and is routinely solved through a procedure known as \textit{coarse-graining}, which has originally been suggested by \citet{Gibbs1902} (see also \citet[pp. 550 - 551]{Robertson2018}).
 The starting point - in usual treatments - is that we are trying to describe macroscopic observations.
-Such observations do not allow to distinguish between certain microstates - if we shift a certain fluid molecule by a few nanonmeters, this will change the microstate of a bucket of full of water, but it will not make an observable difference.
+Such observations do not allow to distinguish between certain microstates - if we shift a certain fluid molecule by a few nanometers, this will change the microstate of a bucket of full of water, but it will not make an observable difference.
 Therefore, we can simply group together the macroscopically indistinguishable microstates and average over them.
-Notably, this was done with an \textit{epistemic} justification.
+Notably, this was done with an epistemic - and not ontological - justification.
+For the coarse-grained distribution, Liouville's theorem does not hold.
+Hence, we can define, from the coarse-grained distribution, a coarse-grained entropy which measures its volume.
+This entropy is then allowed to increase.
+The coarse-graining can be mathematically implemented in various ways.
+I will denote by \textit{coarse-graining} any procedure that involves replacing the microscopic (\textit{fine-grained}) distribution function of the system by an averaged one.